 Environmental Causes: (Teratogens) Rubella, Alcohol and Drug Abuse (FAS), Thalidomide, Retinoic Acid, Exposure to Benomyl).

 Genetics: The GENE is the basic unit of heredity, consisting of a segment of DNA arranged in a linear manner along a chromosome.
 A gene codes for a specific protein or segment of protein leading to a particular characteristic or function.
+People can do their own research and look here to find important information about their genetics and how they could effect their health.

 Heritable Causes: Genetic/Chromosome Abnormalities.